-Amy received a prestigious Regents Fellowship from the University of California, Berkeley and is currently working toward a Ph.D. in Economics.
+Amy received a prestigious Regents Fellowship from the University of California, Berkeley and is working toward a Ph.D. in Economics.

-Undergraduate Research Fellow Explores the Impact of Health Provider Integration on Quality of Care
+Project: Impact of Health Provider Integration on Quality of Care

 Dan used the statistical analysis program Stata to evaluate data from the Agency for Healthcare Quality and Research, the Community Tracking Physicians Survey, and the American Hospital Association Annual Hospital Survey to find answers to his research questions.
 Learning the ins and outs of the program was a valuable experience for Dan after being just briefly introduced to Stata in an econometrics course.

 Dan also compiled an extensive literature review on physician-hospital integration exploring its causes, effects, and how it is empirically measured.
 The literature review will be used to aid current and future Schroeder Center research.
 Dan says, “being able to find and digest relevant research is an invaluable, marketable skill.”
-Dr. Mellor, who mentored Dan, commented, “Dan's writing evolved so much over the summer... he really learned to write like a researcher.
+Dr. Mellor, who mentored Robinson, commented, “Dan's writing evolved so much over the summer... he really learned to write like a researcher.
 It takes practice to learn how to read a research study.
 Knowing what to look for and what details matter really helps to communicate study findings in your own words.
 Dan also picked up a lot of useful data handling skills that could serve him well in future data-intensive projects.”